alffox/cat-clicker/README.md

 Simply open the page https://alffox.github.io/cat-clicker/, then click on any cat name in the list to know more info.
 Upon click, the cat's info and picture will be displayed.

+After the first click, the "Admin button" will also be activated.
+Upon click, this button will show the Admin area.
+Such area shows the currently clicked cat data and allows updating name, URL (full URL path e.g. http://... is supported) and clicks through the "Save and Refresh" button.
+Operation can be cancelled with the "Cancel" button.

 ## Technical notes

 The app was created following the MOV (Model - Octopus - View) pattern, see more info @ https://en.wikipedia.org/wiki/Separation_of_concerns